Suspend button shown when screen is locked

 Indeed, that's inconsistent.
 It would be nice to fix this if it's super cheap (and skip that otherwise because we'll soon have a suspend button in the regular session too so any change we make here will have to be reverted at some point). segfault, can you please have a quick look and tell me whether it's easy to fix it?

-#7 Updated by sajolida about 1 year ago
+#7 Updated by sajolida over 1 year ago

 My 2 cents.
 I think that this behavior is inherited from GNOME.